ecoacoustics/ecoacoustics/help/markdown.md

-Footnotes[^1] are added with `[^1]` notation; you then must define your footnote (usually the next paragraph is fine it will get automatically moved to the bottom of the page later.
+Footnotes[^1] are added with `[^1]` notation; you then must define your footnote (usually the next paragraph is fine it will get automatically moved to the bottom of the page later).

 [^1]: The definition of the footnote!

 Abbreviations, such as HTML, work similarily to footnotes.
 Once defined all words that match the abbreviation will get transformed.
 We typically define all abbreviations at the top of the page.

 Unfortunately, things like super^script, sub_script are known not to work.